threader/PC-Tuning/docs/physical-setup.md

 - Disable the integrated GPU if not in use

-- Windows 7 requires CSM/Compatibility Support Module & the OpROMs to be enabled, disable it if configuring Windows 8+.
-Typically, only the storage & PCI OpROMs are required but you can enable all of them if unsure
+- MBR/Legacy requires CSM/Compatibility Support Module & typically, only the storage & PCI OpROMs are required but you can enable all of them if unsure.
+Disable CSM if using GPT/UEFI

+    - Windows 7 UEFI requires CSM & OpROMs unless using [uefiseven](https://github.com/manatails/uefiseven)

 - Disable Secure Boot